SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Experiments

 \subsection{Experimental setup}

 \paragraph{Models} We evaluate a total of 15 state-of-the-art MLLMs encompassing a range of model sizes (0.5B to 90B parameters for the open-source models), pretraining domains (general-purpose MLLMs and domain-specific medical MLLMs), access types (open-source and closed-source), and model architectures.
 Open-source models considered in this work include: LLaVA-v1.5 (7B and 13B)~\citep{liu2024improvedbaselinesvisualinstruction}, LLaVA-NeXT-7B~\citep{liu2024llavanext}, LLaVA-OneVision (0.5B and 7B)~\citep{li2024llavaonevisioneasyvisualtask}, LLaVA-Med-7B~\citep{li2023llava}, Llama-3.2-Vision-90B~\citep{grattafiori2024llama3herdmodels}, MedVLM-R1~\citep{pan2025medvlmr1incentivizingmedicalreasoning}, MedGemma 4B~\citep{medgemma}, and Qwen2.5-VL (3B, 7B, 32B, and 72B)~\citep{bai2025qwen25vltechnicalreport}.
 In particular, LLaVA-Med-7B, MedGemma 4B, and MedVLM-R1 are domain-specific MLLMs designed specifically for medical tasks.
 Closed-source models considered in this work include GPT-4o~\citep{openai2024gpt4ocard} and Claude 3.7 Sonnet~\citep{claude}.
 For all models, we use a standard input prompt consisting of a system message, in-context examples, and the query image and question.
 To ensure fair comparison, we set the maximum generation length to 512 tokens for all models across all open-ended tasks.
-All experiments with local models were conducted on a single-node compute server equipped with 8 NVIDIA H200 (141 GB) GPUs.
-For more details on computational resources, please refer to Appendix Section~\ref{supp:exp-details}.

 \paragraph{Baselines} In addition to the 15 MLLMs evaluated above, we consider three baselines: (1) Random, where a random answer from the in-context example set is selected as the response, (2) Majority, where the most frequent answer from the in-context example set is selected as the response, and (3) Text-Only, where a text-only LLM (Llama3.3 70B)~\citep{grattafiori2024llama3herdmodels} is evaluated using only the textual components (questions and answers) from the problems, without any image inputs.
 For the ICL evaluation, this text-only model receives the questions and answers from the in-context examples, while for the 0-shot evaluation, it receives only the query question.